MicrosoftDocs/win32/desktop-src/WMP/axwmplib-axwindowsmediaplayer-openplaylistswitch.md

 ---
 title: OpenPlaylistSwitch Event of the AxWindowsMediaPlayer Object
-description: The OpenPlaylistSwitch event occurs when a title on a DVD begins playing. ms.assetid: '0b9c37a3-1349-48bd-8e1a-aba286c82abf'
+description: The OpenPlaylistSwitch event occurs when a title on a DVD begins playing. ms.assetid: 0b9c37a3-1349-48bd-8e1a-aba286c82abf
+keywords:
-keywords: ["OpenPlaylistSwitch Event of the AxWindowsMediaPlayer Object Windows Media Player"]
+- OpenPlaylistSwitch Event of the AxWindowsMediaPlayer Object Windows Media Player
 topic_type:
 - apiref
 api_name: